Kenil1311/Clinic/replit.md

-✓ Updated navbar structure to use modern-navbar class with proper dropdown menus and scroll progress bar (July 16, 2025) ✓ Added AOS animation library and initialization to fix console errors and enable smooth animations (July 16, 2025) ✓ Unified logo usage and footer structure across all solution pages for brand consistency (July 16, 2025)
+✓ Updated navbar structure to use modern-navbar class with proper dropdown menus and scroll progress bar (July 16, 2025) ✓ Added AOS animation library and initialization to fix console errors and enable smooth animations (July 16, 2025) ✓ Unified logo usage and footer structure across all solution pages for brand consistency (July 16, 2025) ✓ Updated breadcrumbs, header, and footer in hospitals page to match solo page structure exactly (July 16, 2025) ✓ Aligned hero section styling with feature-hero-title, feature-hero-subtitle, and feature-hero-description classes (July 16, 2025)
+✓ Updated footer to use footer-section class with enhanced app download buttons and proper social links structure (July 16, 2025)

 ## User Preferences